-Scienced-based Targets (SBTs) - Targets that are in line with what the latest climate science says is necessary to meet the goals of the Paris Agreement - to pursue efforts to limit warming to 1.5°C.
+Science-based Targets (SBTs) - Targets that are in line with what the latest climate science says is necessary to meet the goals of the Paris Agreement - to pursue efforts to limit warming to 1.5° C.

-Screening - Applying filters to a universe of securities, issuers, investments, sectors or other financial instruments to rule investments in or out.
+Screening - Applying filters to a universe of securities, issuers, investments, sectors or other financial instruments to restrict or limit investment.